 For further information about GPDPR and opting out please click here.

 The practice is registered and complies with the Data Protection Act 2018.
 Any request for access to notes by a patient, patient’s representative or outside body will be dealt with in accordance with the Act.
+Any request must be made in writing.
+Verbal or email requests will not be accepted.
 Please contact the practice for further information.

 All staff sign the Confidentiality Agreement contract.
 We respect your right to privacy and keep all your health information confidential and secure.
 It is important that the NHS keeps accurate and up-to-date records about your health and treatment so that those treating you can give you the best possible care.